 Ian Haig provided Ph2 with a selection of edited sections prior to the voice-over being placed, plus the script for the text to be later intoned.
 Discussions centred on the alarmist pseudo-science docos of the 70, which led to approach the project almost as if they were working for the CSIRO and making an educational film for high schools.
-Phil Brophy composed a suite of themes, each lasting about 6 minutes and spatialized in quadraphonic.
-Then Phil Samartzis sifted through his sound libraries for the project and matched sounds and textures to the theme tracks, Tweaking was then done to make space for the sounds so they would mesh with the music, as per the general approach to Ph2's work.
+Philip Brophy composed a suite of themes, each lasting about 6 minutes and spatialized in quadraphonic.
+Then Philip Samartzis sifted through his sound libraries for the project and matched sounds and textures to the theme tracks.
+Tweaking was then done to make space for the sounds so they would mesh with the music, as per the general approach to Ph2's work.

-A live quadraphonic recording was then made of each section as Phil Samartzis mixed and faded his sounds with the music themes.
+A live quadraphonic recording was then made of each section as Philip Samartzis mixed and faded his sounds with the music themes.
 These mixes were then conformed as 2 stereo layers (one of the sounds, the other of the music), and passed on to Ian Haig to place where he saw fit.
-The final insertion of the tracks was then mastered by Phil Samartzis for the completed video.
+The final insertion of the tracks was then mastered by Philip Samartzis for the completed video.